Complex Regional Pain Syndrome Type 2

 It should be considered that the potential beneficial effects of BP in CRPS are not necessarily related to their good anti-resorptive activity, but to a more complex interaction between these drugs and the pathophysiological events that trigger and maintain CRPS.
 Several studies have demonstrated the effectiveness of these drugs compared to placebo for the treatment of CRPS.

 In CRPS, fragmentary osteoporosis due to hyperactivity of osteoclast is a common discovery, but the role of osteoclast activation in this condition is not well understood.
 The main mechanism of action of PA is the inhibition of osteoclast activity and, consequently, bone resorption.
 A secondary action of these molecules could be interference with the inflammatory and nociceptive pathways in CRPS.

-Based on these results and data available from clinical studies, there is sufficient evidence to support the use of biphosphonates and in this case nerhydronate as a first-line drug in the management of Complex Regional Pain Syndrome Type 2 in clinical practice.
+Based on these results and data available from clinical studies, there is sufficient evidence to support the use of bisphosphonates and in this case neridronate as a first-line drug in the management of Complex Regional Pain Syndrome Type 2 in clinical practice.

-Used for a variety of bone disease disorders, the effectiveness of nerhydronate is due to its action on bone metabolism.
-In fact, nerhydronate is the only treatment approved by a national regulatory agency (Agenzia Italiana per i Medicinali, AIFA) for the treatment of CRPS and should be considered a first choice drug.
+Used for a variety of bone disease disorders, the effectiveness of neridronate is due to its action on bone metabolism.
+In fact, neridronate is the only treatment approved by a national regulatory agency (Agenzia Italiana per i Medicinali, AIFA) for the treatment of CRPS and should be considered a first choice drug.